xpdota/event-trigger/README.md

 ### Triggers

-Triggers can be writte as code (like Cactbot) or with a simple point-and-click interface.
+Triggers can be written as code (like Cactbot) or with a simple point-and-click interface.
 Both options let you write clear conditions, rather than stuffing everything into a hard-to-understand regex.

 For example, consider this small bit of code here: